kartik-v/yii2-datecontrol/README.md

 The extension can thus now easily read date & time stamps consistently in ONE format (PHP DateTime) across the client and server.
 However, it is recommended to use `ajaxConversion` if you need seamless integration with PHP DateTime functions like timezone support.

 ### Demo
-You can see detailed [documentation and usage](http://demos.krajee.com/datecontrol) and a [demonstration](http://demos.krajee.com/datecontrol-demo) on the extension.
+You can see detailed [documentation and usage](http://demos.krajee.com/datecontrol), a [detailed demo](http://demos.krajee.com/datecontrol-demo) and [API Code Documentation](https://docs.krajee.com/kartik-datecontrol-datecontrol) for the extension.

 ## Installation